VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 The production of four leptons plus two jets in the final state at order $\mathcal{O}(\alpha^6)$ is dominated by VBF contributions.
 In \textsc{Vbfnlo}, all resonant and non-resonant $t$-channel exchange contributions (including contributions from Higgs bosons) giving rise to a specific leptonic final state are considered.
 For simplicity, we refer to these reactions as ``VBF diboson production''.
 Finite width effects of the weak bosons and spin correlations of the decay leptons are fully retained.

 The available processes and corresponding process IDs are listed in Table~\ref{tab:prc4}.
-Anomalous gauge boson couplings, input via {\tt anomV.dat} are implemented for $W^{+}W^{-}jj$ production.
-This process class can also be run in the Higgsless and spin-2 models implemented in \textsc{Vbfnlo}, with the exception of same-sign $WW$ production.
-Details of the calculations can be found in Refs.~\cite{Jager:2006zc,Jager:2006cp,Bozzi:2007ur,Jager:2009xx,frank}.
+Anomalous gauge boson couplings, input via {\tt anomV.dat}, are implemented for all processes in this class, as well as a simplified model with two Higgs resonances.
+This process class can also be run in the Kaluza-Klein and spin-2 models implemented in \textsc{Vbfnlo}, with the exception of $W\gamma$, $Z\gamma$, $\gamma\gamma$ and same-sign $WW$ production.
+Details of the calculations can be found in Refs.~\cite{Jager:2006zc,Jager:2006cp,Bozzi:2007ur,Jager:2009xx,frank,Campanario:2013eta,kaiser,Campanario:2017ffz,Campanario:2020xaf}.

+Furthermore, semileptonic decay modes of the vector bosons are implemented for the opposite-sign $WW$, same-sign $WW$, $WZ$ and $ZZ$ production processes in VBF~\cite{semilep}.
+In this case only anomalous couplings are available as BSM options.